TIGRLab/datman-dashboard/docs/installation.rst

        flask db upgrade

 #.
 Get an OAuth client key and OAuth secret key `from GitHub. <https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app>`_
+   In the Authorization callback URL field be sure to add '/callback/github' to the end of your URL.

-   You'll need to provide these to the dashboard later.
+   You'll need to provide the Client ID and Client Secret to the dashboard later so be sure to record them.
 #.
 Install uwsgi (on ubuntu this is just ``apt install uwsgi``).
 On some
    operating systems you may also need to install the uwsgi python3 plugin.
    For Ubuntu 20.04 this can be done with `apt install uwsgi-plugin-python3`.